-Objective 6.1: Develop incentives and policies, and partner with the private sector and non-profits toward improving affordable housing options and inventory.
+Objective 7.1: Develop incentives and policies, and partner with the private sector and non-profits toward improving affordable housing options and inventory, targeting 60% of the Area Median Income (AMI).

-Objective 6.2: Stabilize residents and businesses that are vulnerable to involuntary displacement due to increasing property values and rents.
+Objective 7.2: Stabilize residents and businesses that are vulnerable to involuntary displacement due to increasing property values and rents.